Indiana woman reaches plea deal in baby's meth-related death | Indiana | Journal Gazette

 Associated Press

-PORTLAND, Ind. -- An eastern Indiana woman whose three-month-old son died last year from methamphetamine intoxication has agreed to plead guilty to a neglect charge in the infant's death.
+PORTLAND, Ind. – An eastern Indiana woman whose 3-month-old son died last year from methamphetamine intoxication has agreed to plead guilty to a neglect charge in the infant’s death.

 Jennifer F. Young, 35, would plead guilty to neglect of a dependent resulting in death if a Jay County judge accepts her plea agreement at a May 17 hearing.